pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

   </div>
 </div>

-### What`s done:
+### What was done:
 #### Cabin:
-Designing of some details, assemblings.
-3D modeling, drawings, author control of the producing and assembling process.
+Design of some components and assemblies.
+3D modeling, technical drawings, and author supervision of manufacturing and assembly.
 #### Cabin climate control system:
-Concepting, suitable automotive components searching, designing of details and assemblings.
-3D modeling, drawings, author control of the producing process.
-Assembled and installed completely by my own hands.
+Concept development, sourcing suitable automotive components, design of parts and assemblies.
+3D modeling, technical drawings, and author supervision of manufacturing.
+Fully assembled and installed by myself.
 ### Main software:
 Solidworks, MS Office, Hand tools